aasheth/aasheth.github.io/_pages/research.md

   * Support vector machine (SVM) for NASA asteroid classification.
   * Convolution NNs for prediction of Angle of Attack of airfoils from 2D snapshots.
   * Feedforward neural networks to predict mechanical properties of fibre composites.
-  * RNNs & LSTMs for the predictions of air speed based on sequential data from the hot wire measurements in a wind tunnel.
+  * LSTMs for the predictions of air speed based on sequential data from the hot wire measurements in a wind tunnel.

 {: style="text-align: justify;"}